 - Take a long sharp knife and carefully cut pumpkin in half.
 Don't try to cut through the stem.
 Cut on one side of it.
 Remove seeds and as much of the stringy flesh as possible.
 Set seeds aside.
 You can wash them and roast them later if you choose.

 - Preheat oven to: 400°F.

-- Check your recipes for Pumpkin Pie or soup or for whatever recipe you're planning to use the pumpkin.
+- Check your recipes for the amount of puréed pumpkin you need for each one.
 Pour out that amount of pumpkin purée and scoop it into plastic bags.
 Press the air out of the bags, label and freeze.
 Defrost a few hours or overnight before using in your recipe.